SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.en.md

 (usually a particular number of users connected at once).

 ### Stress testing
-As a sub-type of Performance testing, stress testing is done to verify how well the application works under stress (or above the maximum supported load).
+As a sub-type of Performance testing, Stress testing is done to verify how well the application works under stress (or above the maximum supported load).

-Generally, performance tests are done by executing some Selenium written tests simulating different users hitting a particular function on the web app and retrieving some meaningful measurements.
+Generally, Performance tests are done by executing some Selenium written tests simulating different users hitting a particular function on the web app and retrieving some meaningful measurements.